Anup-rajendra/CaseStudy/README.md

 # This Branch has the Second Microservice that was done for Admin Access
 # This Microservice was implemented in .NET
-# To Run the project make sure you force Scaffold the database again
+# To Run the project make sure that you "force Scaffold" the database again